Updated: Mar 4

-Some time that I’m sure is going to be well spent will be during the Remember Book Launch Tour.
+Some time that I am certain is going to be well spent, will be during the Remember Book Launch Tour.
 Last week I promised I had some exciting news about it, and here it is…On Monday 28th October three of the illustrators will be joining me at Australia Zoo for a very special pre-launch celebration!
 If you’d like to come and say hi and talk about the book, our stories or yours, we’d love to see you there.

 Today, I’ll be at the beach with my kids.
 We’ll take flowers to the waters edge, as we do every year on the day we recognise Elizabeth’s birthday, and we’ll build sandcastles, jump through the waves, and make the most of this precious day.